circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 this deployment key is read-only.

-If you want to push to the repository from your builds, you will need a deployment key with write access.
+If you want to push to the repository from your builds, you will need a deployment key with write access (user key).
-The steps to create a user deployment key depend on your VCS.
+The steps to create a user key depend on your VCS.

 ### Creating a GitHub User Key